AttilaVM/.emacs.d/readme.md

 - [ ] paredit-mode
 - [ ] Effective Blender-mode usage
 - [ ] npm-mode
+- [ ] helm-sql

 ## Discussion ##

+- Do I need perspectives?
 - Use atomic-chrome package to edit text inside chrome with Emacs
 - multitran for in-Emacs translation
 - hledger-mode for accounting (Do I have time for this?)